-Performance outcomes Acceptable outcomes Complies Comments PO4 Development is located and designed to: (a) maintain and enhance the flood conveyance capacity of the premises; (b) not increase the number of people calculated to be at risk from flooding; (c) not increase the flood impact on adjoining premises; (d) ensure the safety of AO4.1 Buildings, including extensions to existing buildings, are: (a) not located within an 'Extreme flood hazard area' identified on the Flood hazard overlay maps (OM006a-o); or (b) elevated above the defined flood level, with 0.3 metres freeboard from the defined flood level provided for habitable rooms within a dwelling. n/a Refer to comments for PO1. all persons by ensuring that development levels are set above the defined flood level; (e) reduce property damage; and (f) provide flood immune access to AO4.2 All building work must be high set and retains the flood storage and conveyance capacity of the premises.
-Note-Building work must be certified by a qualified structural engineer to be flood proof including the ability to withstand damage from floodwater and debris. n/a Refer to comments for PO1. buildings.
+Performance outcomes Acceptable outcomes Complies Comments PO4 Development is located and designed to: (a) maintain and enhance the flood conveyance capacity of the premises; (b) not increase the number of people calculated to be at risk from flooding; (c) not increase the flood impact on adjoining premises; (d) ensure the safety of AO4.1 Buildings, including extensions to existing buildings, are: (a) not located within an 'Extreme flood hazard area' identified on the Flood hazard overlay maps (OM006a-o); or (b) elevated above the defined flood level, with 0.3 metres freeboard from the defined flood level provided for habitable rooms within a dwelling. n/a The site is within the Potential Flood Hazard area. all persons by ensuring that development levels are set above the defined flood level; (e) reduce property damage; and (f) provide flood immune access to AO4.2 All building work must be high set and retains the flood storage and conveyance capacity of the premises.
+Note-Building work must be certified by a qualified structural engineer to be flood proof including the ability to withstand damage from floodwater and debris. n/a The site is within the Potential Flood Hazard area. buildings.
 Note-Buildings may be constructed from flood resistant, waterproof materials below the defined flood level where certified by a qualified structural engineer to be flood proof (including the ability to withstand damage from floodwater and debris) and where an alternative outcome to AO4.1-AO4.4 is also demonstrated.
-Note-In the event that a lawful building or structure is destroyed by flood or other event the building may AO4.3 New buildings are provided with flood free pedestrian and vehicle evacuation access between the building and a flood safe accessible road.
-Note-A flood safe accessible road includes a road where identified as outside a flood hazard area or within a 'Low flood hazard area', 'Potential flood hazard area' or 'Significant flood hazard area' on the Flood hazard overlay maps (OM006a-o). n/a Refer to comments for PO1. be replaced in situ where there is no increase in: i. gross floor area; or ii. the number of dwellings or bedrooms on the premises.
-AO4.4 Development does not increase the number of lots in the 'Extreme flood hazard area' identified on the Flood hazard overlay maps (OM006a-o) except where for the purposes of public open space. n/a Refer to comments for PO1.
+Note-In the event that a lawful building or structure is destroyed by flood or other event the building may New buildings are provided with flood free pedestrian and vehicle evacuation access between the building and a flood safe accessible road.
+Note-A flood safe accessible road includes a road where identified as outside a flood hazard area or within a 'Low flood hazard area', 'Potential flood hazard area' or 'Significant flood hazard area' on the Flood hazard overlay maps (OM006a-o). n/a The site is within the Potential Flood Hazard area. be replaced in situ where there is no increase in: i. gross floor area; or ii. the number of dwellings or bedrooms on the premises.
+AO4.4 Development does not increase the number of lots in the 'Extreme flood hazard area' identified on the Flood hazard overlay maps (OM006a-o) except where for the purposes of public open space. n/a The site is within the Potential Flood Hazard area.